jaredhanson/flowstate/README.md

 ```

 This time, the `POST /login` route will load the state.
 If the password is
-valid and MFA is required will be redirected to `/stepup?return_to=%2Fauthorize%2Fcontinue&state=xyz`,
+valid and MFA is required, the user will be will be redirected to
-as before.
-This is because the original `return_to` and `state` parameters were
+`/stepup?return_to=%2Fauthorize%2Fcontinue&state=xyz`, as before.
+This is
+because the original `return_to` and `state` parameters were preserved in the
-preserved in the loaded state object.
+loaded state object.

 If another invalid password is submitted, the cycle of redirecting, rendering
 the login view, and prompting the user for a password will repeat, with the